pro-football-focus/rpff/README.md

-# rpff
+# RPFF
- PFF FC is a technology company that builds data &amp; analytics infrastructure for the world’s highest-performing teams.
+The [PFF FC](http://fc.pff.com/) R library provides convenient access to the PFF FC API from applications written in R.